cl0sed/cp-prototype/memory-bank/activeContext.md

 * [2025-04-17 12:35:00] - Implementing authentication using SuperTokens (Task 4a).
 We've successfully integrated SuperTokens Managed Service for authentication in both the backend and frontend.
 The implementation includes user sign-up, sign-in, sign-out, session management, and API protection.
 We've also created a protected dashboard page and updated the API client to handle authentication tokens.

 * [2025-04-18 13:14:20] - Troubleshooting SuperTokens frontend redirect issue: App redirects to `/auth/?redirectToPath=%2Fprofile` causing a 404 because no route exists for `/auth` itself, only `/auth/login` and `/auth/signup`.
+* [2025-04-18 15:15:00] - Completed backend code review and implemented refactoring based on findings.

 ## Recent Changes